Now I don’t know … I don’t know

 You know it could be worse

 In the scale of historical destruction, this volcanic eruption presents a relatively-mild problem in grasping the theodicy of the event.
-The probabilistic randomness of a tornado traveling through the American South or Midwest often has much more potential for death and destruction.
+The probabilistic randomness (or stochastic nature) of a tornado traveling through the American South or Midwest often has much more potential for death and destruction.
 Or ramp it up one more time to the 2004 earthquake and resultant tsunami that struck the coast of Aceh in Indonesia, killing well over 100,000 people in that province alone.

 Despite my religious upbringing, I have long struggled to parse the theodicy of the common expression, “Thank God, it could have been worse.”
 If you have a good interpretation of that phrase, please leave a comment here or on Facebook or Twitter by clicking on the icons.

 What we don’t have in the “languages” of physics and mathematics are the words to express with sincere empathy our care and concern for the other people affected by the probabilistic events of “Mother Nature.”
 Even Albert Einstein struggled with this notion of whether or not “God plays dice” in the apparent chance and arbitrary destruction of property and lives as the side effects of the creation of this universe.

 My perspective is, first, that both our theological “God languages” and our “science and math languages” are exactly that.
 These are parallel ways that have evolved over the span of human existence to help us communicate with one another.
 Some of us are more “multilingual” in these languages than are others.
 And some of us can’t seem even ask the equivalent of “Where is the bathroom?” in more than one of these languages.

 Second, we have evolved these multiple languages because different parts of our brain are trying their best to “predict the best path for survival” for our own selves specifically, and for our human species in general.
 The more languages we learn, in my view, the better we cope with the next volcanoes.